-BS EN 179 devices should only be specified where it is intended that the occupants will be trained in emergency escape procedures and are therefore most unlikely to panic.
+BS EN 179 devices should be specified only where it is intended that the occupants will be trained in emergency escape procedures and are therefore most unlikely to panic.
 If there is any doubt, then a device to BS EN 1125 should be specified.